Ottawa, June 23, 2017

 Tariff item No. 9984.00.00 reads as follows:

-“Goods certified by the Canada Games Council as complying with the international competition standards applicable to the sport for which the goods are designed and as being required by an athlete exclusively for the purpose of training for or competing in an amateur competition of international calibre, including goods for testing athletes for doping control purposes, on condition that the goods are not sold or otherwise disposed of within two years of importation, unless sold or otherwise disposed of to persons who are entitled to import goods under this tariff item.”
+"Goods certified by the True Sport Foundation as complying with the international competition standards applicable to the sport for which the goods are designed and as being required by an athlete exclusively for the purpose of training for or competing in an amateur competition of international calibre, including goods for testing athletes for doping control purposes, on condition that the goods are not sold or otherwise disposed of within two years of importation, unless sold or otherwise disposed of to persons who are entitled to import goods under this tariff item."

 Guidelines and General Information

-1. Goods imported under this tariff item number must comply with the following parameters in order to qualify for certification by the Canada Games Council:
+1. Goods imported under this tariff item number must comply with the following parameters in order to qualify for certification by the True Sport Foundation:

-- (a) The certification request must be filed with the Canada Games Council by the internationally recognized national single sport or multi-sport governing body (for example, Canadian Yachting Association, Olympic Association);
+- (a) The certification request must be filed with the True Sport Foundation by the internationally recognized national single sport or multi-sport governing body (for example, Canadian Yachting Association, Olympic Association);

 - (b) Goods must be intended for Canadian athletes who have achieved international competitive calibre in their sport; and